vmware/differential-datalog/doc/language_reference/language_reference.md

 characters, including backslash and line breaks are interpreted as-is.
 Raw strings do not perform interpolation.

-Raw interpolated strings, which are preceeded by a dollar sign, will perform interpolation: `$[|x: ${x}, y: ${y}, f(x): ${f(x)}|]` produces the same string as above.
+Raw interpolated strings, which are preceded by a dollar sign, will perform interpolation: `$[|x: ${x}, y: ${y}, f(x): ${f(x)}|]` produces the same string as above.